 The film has the a lot of violence but it is not the type of violence that we’ve seen in his horror movies.
 The action here is violent and brutal but channels the anime-like style in its screenplay.
 Some parts of it were just intentionally made to look rather silly while some had that “manly spark” that is the epitome of “Red Bull Energy drink” magic.
 The fights are in the “cartoonish” side no doubt to make them more reminiscent of the movie’s video game roots.
 During the encounter between Kiryu and Boss Nishikiyama, the two displays that colored aura or “heat mode” that means the fighters almost have near superhuman qualities.
 It was so amusing to see Kiryu go on hyper-energized mode that is so full of “aura-some” manly stamina.

 Takashi Miike is a very flamboyant director and “Like A Dragon” embodies some of the things that made his films really fun and enjoyable.
 The film does appear a little “out of sync” at times because it feels a little unfocused because of its numerous subplots but it was obviously aimed to engender a “Pulp Fiction-like” ensemble style of storytelling.
 There is a lot of intended confusion in this movie but I suppose that is just Miike exercising his signature in directing this type of Yakuza pieces.

 Recommended!
-To fans of Japanese cinema [4- Stars]
+To fans of Japanese cinema [4- Out of 5 Stars]